 The most common stroke symptoms are shared among men and women, but women also experience a range of less common symptoms.
 Knowing what to look for can help you take quick action if your senior loved one has a stroke.

+Paralysis and Muscle WeaknessStrokes usually affect muscle function on one side of the body and cause weakness, stiffness, paralysis, and reduced coordination.
+Paralysis occurs in both men and women, but it is slightly more common among men.
+Paralysis can affect the entire left or right side of the body, and it may be difficult to detect following a minor stroke.
+For instance, when facial muscles are paralyzed, your loved one may exhibit subtle symptoms like a drooping eyelid or a lopsided smile.
 Seniors who have experienced paralysis, strokes, or other health conditions may need assistance with daily tasks.
 The home care Palm Beach, services, Florida, seniors need can vary.
 Some need assistance a few hours a day, while others require more extensive around-the-clock assistance.
 At Home Care Assistance, we tailor our care plans based on each senior’s individual care needs, and the plans can be adjusted at any time.

+Other Common Stroke SymptomsBoth men and women can experience vision changes, difficulty speaking, confusion, and coordination issues during and after a stroke.
+Your loved one may not be able to speak, or he or she might have difficulty answering simple questions.
+Other signs of stroke include difficulty waking, inability to perform normal daily tasks, and sudden disorientation.
 Other changes may be sudden but difficult to detect.
 For instance, your loved one may take a little longer to answer questions, or he or she may suddenly seem clumsier than usual.
 Senior men experience difficulty walking and sudden changes in vision, while women’s symptoms can be more subtle and difficult to properly diagnose.

-Women often have subtler stroke symptoms than men, such as hallucinations, fatigue, headache, and confusion.
+Women’s Stroke SymptomsWomen often have subtler stroke symptoms than men, such as hallucinations, fatigue, headache, and confusion.
 Other signs of stroke in women include the following:

 - Difficulty breathing